 The Jorvik Viking centre is truly a must for any visitor and I remember going as a local kid on a school trip when it first opened and being amazed as I found myself in a Viking settlement, with all the sights and smells.
 You start in a time car (slow rollercoaster) that takes you back through a Viking street market, and over the course of about 20 minutes travel through historical recreations that are complete with sounds and smells.

 When you complete your travel through time, you then get the opportunity to talk to Vikings (obviously actors) who are happy to explain every part of Viking life, apparently there were no dragons!
 Take your time to examine the exhibits which show artifacts dug up from the Jorvik site and pickup some great things in the gift shop.
 Definitely, one of the most fun things to do in Yorkshire and should be on everyones itineraries.

-A great way to break up the day from all the walking is to take a 45 minute cruise on the River Ouse, this provides a great opportunity to relax and enjoy sites that you would not normally see, whilst all the time entertained and informed by the audio narration.
+A great way to break up the day from all the walking is to take a 45 minute cruise on the River Ouse, this provides a great opportunity to relax and enjoy sights and countryside that you would not normally see, whilst all the time entertained and informed by the audio narration.

 For some reason, I never did this myself until a few years ago and would now recommend it to anyone who is looking for a great couple of hours relaxing and taking in the sites.
 Be sure to have a look at the River cruise website to see if they have any specials coming up during your visit, including holiday events, ghost cruises and fantastic evening cruises.

 6. JORVIK Viking Festival

-Now the largest Viking Festival in Europe, the JORVIK Viking Festival is an annual celebration of York’s Viking heritage across the whole of the city.
+Now the largest Viking Festival in Europe, the famous JORVIK Viking Festival is an annual celebration of York’s Viking heritage across the whole of the city.
 If you have never been before, it is fantastic fun for all the family, with so many activities and events taking place all week long.

 When is JORVIK Viking Festival?